Međimurje County: Demographics

 In the 2011 census, the total population of the county was 113,804.
 During the same census, a total of 106,744 residents of the county identified themselves as Croats.
 The following ethnic minorities were represented by more than 100 people in the 2011 census: Romani (5,107), Slovenes (516), Serbs (249), Albanians (200), and Russians (137).
+The county has the highest concentration of Romani people in Croatia.

 The demographics of the region changed swiftly in the period between 1950 and 1975, with a significant reduction in the size of the family.
 From the national perspective, the population is moving toward the Istria region, while the seasonal workforce moves toward Zagreb and the southern parts of Croatia.
 The natural population increase is minimal.

-Language and education

-The official language of Međimurje County, as in the whole of Croatia, is the Shtokavian dialect of Croatian.
-However, the local dialect is Kajkavian, which is commonly spoken and understood among the people native to the region.
-In Kajkavian there is a number of Hungarian and German loanwords, but the Međimurian Kajkavian dialect sees the strongest Hungarian and German influence.
-The Međimurian dialect forms dialect continuum to the Prekmurje dialect (Southern Dolinsko dialect near Lendava) and the dialect of Prlekija.
-The artists of the Međimurje seek to cultivate the local dialect, including Franjo Mesarić–Frenki writer and poet, and Vlado Mihaljević, writer, singer, cantor and searcher.

-Each municipality seat has an eight-year elementary school.
-However, there are also local schools in many smaller villages within each municipality, where the pupils can complete the first four years of their primary education.
-After that, they are moved to the main school of their municipality to complete the remaining four years, usually travelling to the school by a school bus.

-Čakovec has three eight-year elementary schools.
-There are also several high schools in Čakovec, including the Gymnasium and schools offering secondary education for jobs in technology, industry, transport, construction, economy and trade.
-The smaller city of Prelog also offers secondary education for jobs in catering, tourism and economy.

-The city of Čakovec also has two institutions of higher education – the Faculty of Teacher Education (Učiteljski fakultet) and the Polytechnic of Međimurje (Međimursko veleučilište).
-The Faculty of Teacher Education in Čakovec is part of the University of Zagreb.